leseunivers/seung.min/_posts/2024-12-26-hello-world.md

 I feel like I haven't really focused on studying this year.
 Since I haven't studied hard, I feel like a part of me is rejected by myself.
 This feeling isn't pleasant.

-<div class="s-top"></div>
-  However, if I hadn't done this year, I would have never known this.
-And to make a bit of an excuse, I had no interest in math and science.
-Even if I could go back to the beginning of my first year, I don't think I would study harder.